cdap-guides/cdap-mapreduce-guide/README.md

 Now that we have set the data ingestion and processing components, the next step is to create a service to query the processed data.

-The `TopClientsService` defines a simple HTTP REST endpoint to perform this query and return a response:
+The `TopClientsService` defines a simple HTTP RESTful endpoint to perform this query and return a response:

 ``` {.sourceCode .java}